dolittle-obsolete/WebAssembly/Documentation/getting_started.md

 author: einari
 weight: 2
 ---
-This section describes how you can get started with WebAssembly support.
+This section describes how you can get started with the Dolittle WebAssembly support.
 If you're looking for a finished sample with everything set up, you can go [here](https://github.com/dolittle-samples/ToDolittle).

 {{% notice information %}}